almihan/almihan/README.md

-- 🌱 I’m currently learning learning everything 🤣
+- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate on machine learning engineering
+- 👯 I’m looking to collaborate on programming and web developing.
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2020 Goals: Contribute to Open Source projects.
-- ⚡ Fun fact: I like to cook.
+- ⚡ Fun fact: I like cooking.

 <br />